Ivy Day in the Committee Room: Background

 Parnell's ousting from power served to delay Irish independence.
 In "Ivy Day in the Committee Room", the campaigners for Tierney are not campaigning for him to get into office, but rather as a way for them to earn money.
 One of the characters acknowledges, however, that “Some of those hillsiders and Fenians are a bit too clever if you ask me...
 Do you know what my private and candid opinion is about some of those little jokers?
 I believe half of them are in the pay of the Castle” (i.e. Protestant officials).
 “Fenian” was a nickname given to those conspiring in a revolutionary movement to free Ireland from Britain, in other words radical nationalists.
 The inactivity in “Ivy Day in the Committee Room” serves to show Joyce’s view of Irish nationalism.
 The stagnant conversations speak to Ireland’s paralytic nature.
 Nothing being accomplished in this story reflects the fact that nothing was being done about obtaining Ireland’s independence.

-After Parnell's death, an Irish cultural and political movement was set into motion, through which citizens tried to work out what it meant to live in Ireland with strong Irish roots.
+The loss of political cohesion after Parnell's death prompted a Celtic Revival which attempted to establish a new Irish culture.
+Citizens tried to work out what it meant to live in Ireland with strong Irish roots.
 Ireland was split into segregated religious groups (Catholics versus Protestants), but most Irish were Catholic and wanted independence from Britain, as opposed to the mostly Protestant conservatives, who were in favour of staying under British rule.
 The two pillars of this Irish nationalism were the Catholic faith and pride in Ireland's Gaelic cultural heritage, which led to a renewed interest in the Irish language.
-As Scott Klein wrote in an article about Joyce: "The Celtic Revival attempted to produce a new Irish culture in the absence of compelling political cohesion after the death of Parnell."